nightmares

 Frequently Asked Questions

-Sleep paralysis is a phenomenon where you experience an inability to move or speak while falling asleep or waking up.
-It often comes with vivid hallucinations and feelings of pressure on the chest.
+Sleep paralysis is a phenomenon where you find yourself unable to move or speak while falling asleep or waking up.
+It can often be accompanied by hallucinations and a feeling of pressure on the chest.

 Join 10,000+ dreamers who decode their dreams with Dream Book